If you’d prefer to listen/watch instead of read, check out our YouTube video on how to clean up your Pinterest profile and boards!

 - How many followers are on the board?
 If there are 100K followers, 2000 contributors and little to no repins this tells me that the feed moves too fast OR Pinterest is not showing the board content to very many people.
 Conversely, if you have 50K followers but the group board only has 2K then you would be better off creating a personal board for the same content than staying on this group board.

 Group boards come and go all the time.
 It’s okay to leave if the board is no longer helpful to your business.
 Consider joining up with just a few friends who have a similar niche.

-I start with my blog/product boards on the top left and then list my most popular boards.
-After that I toss in a seasonal board, if applicable and then order into categories based on blog topics.
-For example, for food bloggers I choose all recipe boards, then kitchen, diy, decor and if they have any lifestyle boards, followed by seasonal and lastly group boards.
-If someone lands on my profile on desktop I don’t want them to see group boards first.
+For example, for food bloggers we choose all recipe boards, then kitchen, DIY, decor and if they have any lifestyle boards, followed by seasonal and lastly group boards.
+If someone lands on our profile on a desktop, we don’t want them to see group boards first.

 That’s it!
-Your Pinterest boards are cleaned up, organized and ready for more beautiful pins.
-Download our printable Pinterest clean-up sheet below making it easy to review your boards.
+Now that your Pinterest boards are organized and cleaned up, they’re ready for more beautiful pins.

 Want us just to do it for you?
 We’d love to!
 Just enter your information here.

 Additional Simple Pin Resources:

 - How to Upload Video on Pinterest (blog post)

 - Listen to the Simple Pin Podcast (over 300 episodes dedicated to Pinterest marketing!)